ghoetker/my-website/content/publication/governing-inter-organizational-relationships.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["Governance choice", "Alliances", "Buyer-supplier relationship"]
+tags = ["Governance choice", "Alliances",  "Buyer-supplier relationships"]

 # Links (optional).
 url_pdf ="pdf/Mellewigt-2006-Governing-00"